-In addition, letters were mailed to several agencies and tribes in March 2009 (included in Appendix E).
-The NPS received two comments in response to these letters, one from the FDEP, Florida State Clearinghouse, and one from the Mikasuki tribe.
-Lauren P. Milligan of the Florida State Clearinghouse submitted a comment requesting that the NPS coordinate with the FDEP, Coral Reef

-Conservation Program.
-Fred Dehas indicated that the Mikasuki tribe had no scoping comments related to the RP/PEIS.
+In addition, scoping letters were mailed to several agencies and tribes in March 2009 (included in Appendix G).
+The NPS received two scoping comments in response to these letters, one from the FDEP, Florida State Clearinghouse, and one from the Miccosukee Tribe of Indians of Florida.
+Lauren P. Milligan of the Florida State Clearinghouse submitted a comment requesting that the NPS coordinate with the FDEP, Coral Reef Conservation Program.
+Fred Dehas indicated that the Miccosukee Tribe of Indians of Florida had no scoping comments related to the Plan/PEIS.
 No other comments were received from agencies or tribes involved in scoping.
+Copies of the draft Plan/PEIS were also mailed to several agencies and tribes in April 2010 (Appendix G).
+The NPS received comments on the draft Plan/EIS from the Florida Department of Environmental Protection's Coral Reef Conservation Program (see Appendix B).